merrilymeredith/zelda/README.md

 - If a message handler in the Slack process crashes it, slack replays the message every restart x made link happen in a different process, which sortof avoids this
 - documentation
+- more tests
-- tests, how to make interconnected bits easier to test
+  - how to make interconnected bits easier to test
+  - probably a better practice for ecto tests

 LICENSE